Nashitsaleem1/youtube-bulk-upload/README.md

 then press ctrl T to eun .mrf

-your video details will start chaning
+your video details will start changing Scheduling